jonatas/ideia.me/_posts/2018-12-30-retrospective-2018.md

 Fagner is a great entrepreneur, and I had a great conversation with him about business, life, and future.
 Fagner is a dreamer, I always have great times with him.

-We also spend our vacations together :)
+We also spent our vacations together :)

 {% instagram BlWBk4rFJAK %}

 I also lived in Willian's house, and we have a great friendship.
-He is psychologist and we spend our evenings talking about childhood mindset, talks, job, career, future and so on.
+He is psychologist and we spent our evenings talking about childhood mindset, talks, job, career, future and so on.

 He is a great friend, and I met him through Fagner as well.